Croatia

 Country-by-country (CbC) reporting

 Croatia harmonised its legislation with Action 13 of the OECD’s Base Erosion and Profit Shifting (BEPS) plan by introducing CbC reporting requirements.
 These provisions are implemented in the Act on Administrative Cooperation in the Field of Taxation and the Rulebook on Automatic Exchange of Information in the Field of Taxation.
-The taxpayers (members of multinational enterprises whose global consolidated turnover exceeded EUR 750 million in 2016) are required, for tax periods beginning 1 January 2016 or after that date, to submit to the tax administration the following reports and information:
+Taxpayers (members of multinational enterprises whose global consolidated turnover exceeded EUR 750 million in previous year) are required to submit to the tax administration the following reports and information:

 • CbC report.

-In the majority of cases, local companies/branches that are not ultimate parents are obligated to notify the tax administration that they are not the ultimate parent company and:
+Local companies/branches that are not ultimate parents are obligated to notify the tax administration:

 • whether they are a surrogate parent company that will file a CbC report instead of the ultimate parent company, or